-It wouldn’t be St. Patrick’s Day in the Windy City without 400,000 spectators crowding the banks of the Chicago River to “ooh” and “aah” at its (temporarily) emerald green tinge.
+It wouldn’t be a St. Patrick’s Day celebration in the Windy City without 400,000 spectators crowding the banks of the Chicago River to “ooh” and “aah” at its (temporarily) emerald green tinge.
 But what do they use to dye the waterway?

 First, a bit of history: The dyeing tradition became an annual thing more than half a century ago, in 1962, but its real origins go back even further.
 In the early days of his administration as Mayor of Chicago, Richard J. Daley was a man on a mission to develop the city’s riverfront area.
 There was just one problem: The river itself was a sewage-filled eyesore.
 In order to get to the bottom of the city’s pollution problem and pinpoint the exact places where waste was being discarded into the waterway (and by whom), Daley authorized the pouring of a special green dye into the river that would allow them to see exactly where dumping was occurring.

 Fast-forward to late 1961 when Stephen Bailey—part of the Chicago Journeymen Plumbers Local, the city’s St. Patrick’s Day Parade chairman, and a childhood friend of Daley’s—witnessed a colleague’s green-soaked coveralls following a day of pouring Daley’s dye into the Chicago River.
 That gave Bailey an idea: If they could streak the Chicago River green, why not turn it all green?

 Three months later, revelers got their first look at an Ecto Cooler-colored river when the city poured 100 pounds of the chemical into the water.
 They got a really good look, too, as the river remained green for an entire week.

 Over the next several years, the same practice was repeated, and again it was carried out by the Plumbers Local.
 The only difference was that the amount of dye used was cut in half over the next two years until they finally arrived at the magic number: 25 pounds of dye = one day of green water.